Career Change? Consider Nursing.

 When can I apply for the program?

-- Applications will be available on the Millikin University School of Nursing website or www.nursingcas.org.
-Applications are accepted on a rolling basis.
+- Applications will be available through nursingCAS at https://nursingcas.liaisoncas.org/apply/.
+Application deadline is February 28.
 The program start date for the MENP program is in July.